sobolevn/my-talks/README.md

 The main idea of this talk was: it is easy to start a modern web app.
 And we even provide the latest tech to do it: https://github.com/wemake-services/wemake-django-template

-I have covered all some major things that are required for a successful `django` application.
+I have covered all major things that are required for a successful `django` application.

 ### Introducing Pipenv